MediaComem/docker-brownbag/README.md

 The first few layers (up to the one starting with `a8de0e025`) are the same as before, since they are the `ubuntu` image's base layers.
 The last 5 layers, however, are new.

-Basically, Docker created a layer for **each instruction in the Dockerfile**.
+Basically, Docker created **one layer for each instruction in the Dockerfile**.
 Since we have 4 `RUN` instructions and 1 `COPY` instruction in the Dockerfile we used, there are 5 additional layers.

 [Back to top](#readme)